Close Icon

 Mould

 Lodges in the UK can be prone to mould.
-It’s important to keep an eye on if any black spots are appearing on the windows, doors and ceiling, especially in the bathroom and on soft furnishings.
+It’s important to keep an eye on if any black spots are appearing on the windows, doors, and ceiling, especially in the bathroom and on soft furnishings.

 Mould is generally caused by poor ventilation or leaks.
-Lodges need to ‘breathe’ in order to avoid any damp and timber rot, this can be more prevalent during the winter months.
+Lodges need to ‘breathe’ to avoid any damp and timber rot, this can be more prevalent during the winter months.
 The good news is that damp removal products can help to reduce mould.
 Try a dehumidifier if you detect any noticeable signs.
 It might be useful to leave windows and doors open to improve air circulation.

 Safety Devices